itsjesushx/TownOfSushi/README.md

 \
 **9. Duplicate the new Among Us Folder.**\
 \
-**10. Rename it to `Among Us - ToU`.**\
+**10. Rename it to `Among Us - ToS`.**\
 \
 **11. Double-click on the zip file you downloaded.**\
 \
-**12. Drag all the files from the zip file in the new ToU folder.**\
+**12. Drag all the files from the zip file in the new ToS folder.**\
 \
 **13. Finally, launch `Among Us.exe` from that folder.**\
 \
 A first launch may take up to 5 minutes, so be patient if it doesn't launch immediately.<br/>
 <br/>
-If the mod does not work and the version of Among Us that you see in the main menu, under the town of us logo or bottom left, does not correspond to the version indicated in the [releases table](#releases) above please do the following to get the correct version:
+If the mod does not work and the version of Among Us that you see in the main menu, under the town of sushi logo, does not correspond to the version indicated in the [releases table](#releases) above please do the following to get the correct version:

 **1. Go to Among Us in your Steam library**\
 \